Quimbaya: Stylised human figures

-These Quimbaya ceremonial artifacts include anthropomorphic or (often male) human figure objects, often seated, approximately 10-50cm in height, made as cinerary urns either cast in gold, or clay slab ceramics.
+These Quimbaya ceremonial artifacts include anthropomorphic or (often male) human figure objects, often seated, approximately 10–50 cm in height, made as cinerary urns either cast in gold, or clay slab ceramics.
 Several examples can be found in the Metropolitan Museum of Art, New York collection.
 The stylised figures were often designed portraying a social class and included as offerings in burials in tombs representing the guardians or companions for the deceased.
 Representative of a distinctive Quimbaya style they have been described as "serenely smiling human beings in a variety of quiescent poses".

 Animal and plant figures

 These include a range of phytomorphic and zoomorphic representations, the most common figures being birds, insects, fish and bats.
 Measuring approximately 5 to 7.5 cm in length, there are over 100 of these relics on display in the Museo del Oro ('Gold Museum') in Bogotá, Colombia.

 Pendants and ornaments

 Artifacts include necklace beads, stylised figure pendants, nose and ear and other personal body ornaments.
 Other larger ornaments were used for household and decorative tomb and funeral elements which have been identified as key elements of Quimbaya cultural traditions.